chinchalinchin/elara/notes/palindromes.rst

     2. α ∈ S
     3. L ⊂ S

-Axioms of Syntax
+Axioms
-^^^^^^^^^^^^^^^^
+^^^^^^

 The goal of the current analysis is to leave the semantic interpretation of Words in a Language as ambiguous as possible.
 This ambiguity, it is hoped, will leave the results of the analysis applicable to palindromic structures in a variety of languages.
 This section details the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
-The axioms listed in this section are not *sufficient*; in other words, it is possible for a String to satisfy all of the axioms in this section without being an element of a Language, but any Word that belongs to a Language must satisfy the axioms.
+The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axiom without being an element of a Language, but any Word that belongs to a Language must satisfy the axioms.

-For the axioms that follow, let **L** be a Language.
+Let **L** be a Language.
 Let *s* be a String, not necessarily a member of **L**.
 Let *𝔞*:sub:`i` be the i:sup:`th` Character of the String *s*.
 Let *l(s)* be the length of *s*.
 Let *N*:sub:`s` be the set,

     { 1, 2, ... , l(s) }

 **Axiom W.1: The Delimiter Axiom **

     s ∈ L → (∀ i ∈ *N*:sub:`s`: 𝔞:sub:`i` ≠ σ )

-TODO: Without assuming anything about the semantic interpretation of words, are there any other syntactical constraints on words besides the fact that they have to be delimited?

 Additional axioms will be introduced in the natural progression of this work as the hierarchy of palindromic structure is codified.